MINT: Multi-Vector Search Index Tuning: Introduction

 Vector similarity search has become increasingly important in real-world applications, such as recommendation systems, semantic search, and retrieval-augmented generation (RAG)~\cite{huang2020embedding,asai2023retrieval,jing2024large,pan:VLDBJ2024:survey}.
 However, due to the high dimensionality and large volume of data involved, performing exact similarity search is often computationally intractable.
 To overcome this challenge, efficient vector search indexes have been developed to approximate search results at high accuracy~\cite{malkov:TPAMI2018:hnsw, subramanya:NEURIPS2019:diskann, Chen:Neurips2021:SPANN, liu2014sk, Douze:Arxiv2024:faiss}, known as Approximate Nearest Neighbor (ANN) search.

 Many existing approaches focus on single-domain data, overlooking that real-world datasets often contain information across multiple modalities, such as text, image, and video.
 For example, consider a product search on an e-commerce platform, where a user looks for ``100\% cotton T-shirt'' with a reference picture of a white graphic T-shirt attached.
 If the search system relies only on text, it may miss visual details like the white color or the graphic on the T-shirt, which are essential for capturing the user's preference for the T-shirt's style.
-On the other hand, relying solely on image might neglect crucial details such as ``100\% cotton'', which are not apparent visually.
-By integrating both text and image data, a multi-modal search system can capture the user preference holistically, leading to more accurate and relevant search results.
-Recent research has shown that incorporating information from different modalities can significantly improve the accuracy of retrieval systems~\cite{ baltruvsaitis2018multimodal, wang:ICDE2024:must, duong2021efficient, tautkute2017looks}.
+On the other hand, relying solely on the image might overlook crucial details, such as ``100\% cotton'', that are not apparent from the image.
+By integrating both text and image data, a multi-modal search system can capture the user preference more holistically, leading to more accurate and relevant search results.
+Recent research has shown that incorporating information from different modalities can significantly improve the accuracy of retrieval systems~\cite{ baltruvsaitis2018multimodal, wang:ICDE2024:must, duong2021efficient, tautkute2017looks,ding2025www}.

 There have been many studies of multi-vector search over multi-modal information~\cite{pan:VLDBJ2024:survey, wang:SIGMOD2021:milvus, zhang:OSDI2023:vbase, Chen:WWW2024:OneSparse, wang:ICDE2024:must}.
 Each item is represented by multiple vectors, each of which is an embedding from a modality or a feature.
 In a database of items, each row is one item, each column is one feature, and each cell is a high-dimensional vector.
 A ``multi-vector search'' query is represented by several vectors, each of which corresponds to a feature.
 The query can be on all columns (i.e., features) or a subset of columns.
 A score function, defined between a query and an item, is an aggregation of feature-level scores, which are based on vector similarity, such as dot product or cosine distance.
 The query result is a set of top-$k$ items with maximal scores.